collocations.org

 She had a massive stroke and lost her speech.

-STROKE + VERB
+stroke + VERB

 leave sb …

-The stroke left him paralysed down his right side.
+The stroke left him in a wheelchair.

-STROKE + NOUN
+stroke + NOUN

-patient, victim
+patient, survivor, victim

 5. sth that happens unexpectedly